10 performance review biases and how to avoid them (Updated 2023)

 Definition.
 Recency bias is the tendency to focus on the most recent time period instead of the total time period.

 Prevention strategy.
-To limit the impact of recency bias on your performance data, develop a habit of collecting feedback on employees at different points in time throughout the year.
+To limit the impact of recency bias on your performance data, develop a habit of collecting employee feedback at different points throughout the year.
 Did someone just complete a 3-month project?
 Great, send their peers a request for feedback so you can get some data on how well they did.
 Did someone just complete internal training?
 Awesome, request feedback from the instructor about their participation.
 This way, you have more frequent data points from throughout the entire time period at the end of the year.

 2. Primacy bias